 In Canada, Gerry spent his first six months training at No. 3 Wireless School, RCAF in Winnipeg, Manitoba, as a Wireless Air Gunner (WAG).

-WAG’s were primarily wireless operators (W/Ops), but were trained in various other back up other roles.
+WAG’s were primarily wireless operators (W/Ops), but were trained in various other back-up roles.
 Wireless Operators were responsible for direct communications between aircraft and base, as well as with other aircraft in the area and their own bases.
 Wireless bearings played a critical part in the aircraft’s navigation and weather reports were received and transmitted by wireless.
-Other duties could include assisting in bomb aiming, assisting with casualties on board and assisting the gunners, and if necessary with navigation to get home should the navigator be out of action.
+Other duties might include assisting in bomb aiming, assisting with casualties on board, manning a gun turret and, should the navigator be out of action, assisting with navigation to get home.

 As part of the British Commonwealth Air Training Plan (BACTP), a massive, joint military aircrew training program, an agreement between the countries of the Commonwealth had been reached whereby New Zealand would supply the RAF with Pilots, Navigators, Bomb Aimers, Wireless Operators and Gunners.